laravel-enso/action-logger/README.md

 1. Add `'LaravelEnso\ActionLogger\ActionLoggerServiceProvider::class'` to your providers list in config/app.php.

 2. Run the migration.
 The migration assumes that you have an users table.
-If you use a different table you can publish the migration with
+If you use a different table for users you can publish the migration with

-`php artisan vendor:publish --tag=logger-migration`
+`php artisan vendor:publish --tag=actionlogger-migration`

-and later edit it.
+and edit it accordingly.

 3. Add a relationship in the `User.php` model like this: